AmigoAppAI/amigo-cli/docs/source/user/configuration.rst

 parser
 ^^^^^^

-Mentat is able to edit files by parsing a specific format that the model is told to follow.
+Amigo is able to edit files by parsing a specific format that the model is told to follow.
 We are always working to improve the format we use, and have multiple formats available.
 Although we expect the default format to perform the best, you can test out other formats using the configuration.

 .. code-block:: json